fluendo/recruitment/rdi/computer_vision_jr/Q_1/README.md

 ### Questions:

-Please provide a document (and extra data if any) answering each question below.
+Please provide a document (and extra data if any) answering each question below; please note that no practical exercises are required here (just theoretical analysis) but feel free to add any.

 1. What do you think it occurred during this model development (trainning & evaluation)?
 2. How would you fix this behavior?
 Please provide at least 2 options explaining their pros and drawbacks
 3. Extra: Do you know any tracking algos (Deep learning based) that could be used here?